-This grape variety, called Pinot Gris but also known by other names, produces light and refreshing white wines and boasts a unique blue-grey hue that sets it apart in the vineyard.
+This grape variety, known by various names, including Pinot Gris, produces light and refreshing white wines.
+One of the most distinctive characteristics of Pinot Gris is its blue-grey hue, which sets this grape apart in the vineyard.
 Originating in Europe and known as Pinot Gris in France, it has adapted to various regions worldwide.
+The grape’s berries are much darker than most white grapes, reaching pink and purple hues, which further adds to their visual appeal.
 In each region, Pinot Gris varies greatly in its characteristics, which is reflected in the great diversity of wines produced from this grape.
+The grape is also known by various names in different regions, including Ruländer, Grauburgunder, and Szürkebarát.

 Pinot Gris grapes ripen early, requiring precise timing in harvesting to achieve the right balance of sugar, acidity, and flavour.
 This careful timing is key to the wine’s character, showcasing the vintner’s skill in capturing the essence of this popular grape.